SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ### 1. Initialize a new CAP project

-Before you start creating a new project we recommend that you create a dedicated directory for this CodeJam within your users directory instead of any system directories (e.g. DO NOT work in C:\Windows\System32).
+Before you start creating a new project we recommend that you create a dedicated directory for this CodeJam within your users directory (C:\Users\YourUser) instead of any system directories (e.g. DO NOT work in C:\Windows\System32).

 The first thing to do in any new CAP based project is to initialize that project by indirectly creating a directory with various basic files in it.
 This can be achieved with the CDS command line tool `cds` which you installed in [exercise 01](../01/).